- 8 Interesting Shrines in Kanazawa Not to Miss - 16 May 2025

 You can book packages containing a guided tour of the park, or other areas around the Ghibli Museum, and these come with a Ghibli Museum ticket.
 The guide doesn’t come into the museum with you, instead, once your park tour has finished you can then explore the museum on a self-guided tour at your leisure.

-There are a few different types of these available but this one is the most cost-effective.
+This one also includes a trip to the Edo Open Air Museum.
 It also gets booked up, but, you might find you get lucky.
 They have bookings open for two months before travel.

 Save This if You Want to Visit Ghibli Park